crossplane/function-template-go/README.md

 `docker push`to push it.
 Remember to use `docker-credential-up` (see above) if you want to push to `xpkg.upbound.io`!

-Again, keep in mind this is not the final experience!
-In particular we know the development loop to iterate on Functions (code, test, etc) must be smoother.

 ## Tips and Tricks for Writing Functions

 In no particular order, here's some things to keep in mind when writing a